 Regina joined as the Executive Director in 2015 and is responsible for setting the vision, strategy and fundraising efforts for Food Recovery Network.
 Regina works with the amazing team at national headquarters, stakeholders and partners around the country to achieve ambitious goals.
 Overall, FRN's goal is to support the higher education to be the first sector where food recovery is the norm and not the exception.
 But Regina won't stop there.
 Businesses, events, public institutions also have a role in reducing food waste at the source.
 They also have a role to recover their surplus food and Regina wants to ensure they are integrated within the vibrant FRN network to make that happen.
 Most recently, Regina is tasked with implementing the three-year strategic plan for FRN and cannot wait to talk to all of YOU about how you can support FRN's goals.

-For over a decade, Regina has worked in the nonprofit sector, committed to social justice issues because she believes it is in this sector that she can make the biggest difference and that people are the engines of positive change..
+For over a decade, Regina has worked in the nonprofit sector, committed to social justice issues because she believes it is in this sector that she can make the biggest difference and that people are the engines of positive change.
 At the Coro Center for Civic Leadership in Pittsburgh, she worked with employers in all sectors to establish internship programs and to match talented individuals with those opportunities.
-At Independent Sector and LIFT in Washington, DC to raise awareness of the nonprofit sector's abilities to solve our society's most complex issues.
+At Independent Sector and LIFT in Washington, DC, Regina worked to raise awareness of the nonprofit sector's abilities to solve our society's most complex issues.
+Regina received her MA in Literary and Cultural Studies from Carnegie Mellon University, and her BA in English Literature from the University of Maine at Augusta.
 Regina loves to garden, hike, travel and cook meals with friends. she also loves to collaborate to make big ideas a reality!

 fellows & VISTAs